codefellows/seattle-swift-501n1/class-07/README.md

 ## Technical Requirements
  * Continue to work from the same repository.
- * Working on a non-master branch, called, `tuesday-lab` with regular commit history
+ * Working on a non-master branch, called, `class-7-lab` with regular commit history
  * Implement a new class called `API`:
  	* Use the Accounts framework to access the user's twitter account on the device
  	* Use the Social framework to make a request to twitter for the users home timeline `Tweets`